UK watchdog calls for 'holistic' review of capital market after Arm listing snub

-LONDON, March 8 (Reuters) - The decision by UK tech company Arm to only list in New York shows that a "holistic effort" is needed to reverse the decline in Britain's share of global company listings, Ashley Alder, chair of the Financial Conduct Authority, said on Wednesday.
+LONDON, March 8 (Reuters) - The decision by UK chip designer Arm to only list in New York shows a "holistic effort" is needed to reverse the decline in Britain's share of global company listings, Ashley Alder, chair of the Financial Conduct Authority (FCA), said on Wednesday.

+Arm, owned by Japan's SoftBank Group Corp, is likely to raise at least $8 billion from what is expected to be a blockbuster U.S. stock market listing this year, despite efforts by Britain to persuade Arm to list in London as well.

+Separately, building materials company CRH CRH.L has recommended moving its primary listing from London to the United States, and Flutter Entertainment, an online betting firm, said it would consult on an additional U.S. listing.

 Alder said the decline in listings was due to several factors, including a lack of investment in companies by pension funds and insurers.

-"What I don't see is a holistic effort on how to address all of that yet, I think there should be," he told parliament.
+"What I don't see is a holistic effort on how to address all of that yet, I think there should be," he told parliament's Treasury Select Committee.

+FCA Chief Executive Nikhil Rathi said many factors were at play in Arm's decision on where to list, and that the watchdog had looked at its rules for potential modifications.

+UK listing rules had already been eased at the end of 2021, the most far-reaching reform in decades, said Rathi, a former head of London Stock Exchange plc.

 (Reporting by Huw Jones Editing by Mark Potter)